ArtificialQualia/PyEveLiveDPS/README.md

 ## Problems?
 Feedback?

-This is an initial release, so if you encounter any bugs or you think there are missing features please let me know [on the issues page](https://github.com/ArtificialQualia/PyEveLiveDPS/issues).
+This is still a young project, so if you encounter any bugs or you think there are missing features please let me know [on the issues page](https://github.com/ArtificialQualia/PyEveLiveDPS/issues).

 If you wish to contribute to the project codebase, I will of course be accepting pull requests.